 c) § 98 of the Tunis Agenda, which encourages strengthened and continuing cooperation between and among stakeholders and welcomes, in that respect, the ITU-led Connect the World initiative;

-d) that, in recent decades, progress in natural science, mathematics, engineering and technology has formed the basis for ICT innovations and convergence that are bringing the benefits of the information society to an increasing number of people around the world;

-e) that the ITU Secretary-General created the ITU WSIS Task Force, chaired by the Deputy Secretary-General, in order to fulfil, among others, the instructions handed down to the Secretary-General in Resolution 140 (Antalya, 2006) of the Plenipotentiary Conference;

-f) the outcomes of the two WSIS forums hosted by ITU in May 2009 and May 2010;

-g) the ITU report "WSIS+5" on ITU's WSIS implementation and follow-up activities for the five years 2005-2010,
+d) the ITU report "WSIS+5" on ITU's WSIS implementation and follow-up activities for the five years 2005-2010,

+e) the UNGA’s decision to conclude the overall review with a two day high level meeting of the UNGA to be held in December 2015, preceded by an inter-governmental preparatory process that takes into account inputs from all relevant stakeholders,

 noting

-that there is currently no definition of the term "information and communication technologies (ICT)", which is widely used in documents of the United Nations, ITU and other organizations, including the WSIS outcomes,

-endorsing

-a) Resolution 30 (Rev. Hyderabad, 2010) of the World Telecommunication Development Conference (WTDC);
+a) Resolution 30 (Rev. Dubai, 2014) of the World Telecommunication Development Conference (WTDC);

-b) Resolution 139 (Rev. Guadalajara, 2010) of this conference;
+b) Resolution 139 (Rev. Guadalajara, 2010);

-c) the relevant results of the 2010 session of the ITU Council, including Resolution 1282 (Rev. 2008);

-d) programmes, activities and regional activities established by WTDC-10 with the objective of bridging the digital divide;

-e) the relevant work already undertaken and/or to be carried out by ITU in implementing the WSIS outcomes, under the aegis of WG-WSIS;
+c) the relevant work already undertaken and/or to be carried out by ITU in implementing the WSIS outcomes, under the aegis of WG-WSIS,

-f) Resolution 75 (Johannesburg, 2008) of the World Telecommunication Standardization Assembly (WTSA), on ITU-T's contribution in implementing the outcomes of WSIS, and the establishment of a Dedicated Group on international Internet-related public policy issues as an integral part of WG-WSIS,

 bearing in mind

 the relevant work already undertaken and/or to be carried out by ITU in implementing the WSIS outcomes, under the aegis of WG-WSIS and the WSIS Task Force,